-So yesterday I started sharing the Ultimate Guide to teaching Music in your Homeschool.
-This is part 2 of a 5 day hopscotch.
-Sometimes the easiest way to include a subject into our learning days is to have a curriculum that guides us through the process.
+This is the second part to teaching Music in your Homeschool.
+Sometimes the easiest way to include a subject into our learning days is to have a complete music curriculum that guides us through the process.
+Which is why I’m sharing the top 10 music appreciation curricula that are available to homeschoolers.

 This post contains affiliate advertisement links.

-Plus I will often pull lesson ideas from Lesson Planet so it’s hard for me to say which would be my #1 or even #2 pick.
+I love both SQUILT and Zeezok Music Appreciation products.
+Because I’m an ecclectic homeschooler I would often pull lesson materials from a variety of scources including Lesson Planet or Khan Academy.
+So, it’s hard for me to say which would be my first or second pick.

-- Easy Peasy All in One High School Music Appreciation
+- As is, the free Easy Peasy All in One High School Music Appreciation is worth a half credit on a high school transcript.

 Also, be sure to discover these 31 Music Unit Studies and More Resources that you can use to teach Music Appreciation in homeschool.